 History Day in Connecticut is part of the National History Day program.
 This annual competition engages students in grades 6-12 in the process of researching and interpreting a historical topic of their choice related to an annual theme.
 Working individually or in small groups, students are encouraged to find primary and secondary resources on their subject through research in libraries and museums, interviews, and visits to historic sites.
 Detailed information, contacts, and guidelines are available here.

-The theme for 2017 is Taking a Stand in History and interested students are welcome to incorporate Archives & Special Collections materials in developing their History Day projects.
+The theme for 2018 is Conflict and Compromise in History and interested students are welcome to incorporate Archives & Special Collections materials in developing their History Day projects.
 Teachers and students are encouraged to contact Laura Smith to discuss specialized workshops, field trips, or other visits to Archives & Special Collections.

 You can find many primary sources from the collections we have here in Archives & Special Collections in our digital repository, which includes photographs, oral history interviews, historical documents and maps from Archives & Special Collections.
 Of particular interest are the Nuremberg trial resources in the Thomas J. Dodd Papers.